 If you aren’t sure if your plant needs water, pat the soil to see if it feels a bit dry or check if the leaves feel a little dry or droopy.
 Be careful not to overwater too – don’t let plants sit in water!

 Just like you need to dust your pictures or window sills, you also need to dust your plants!
 When dust settles on the leaves, it can prevent the leaves from properly photosynthesizing.
-You don’t need to do this on a weekly basis, try doing it once a month.
+You don’t need to do this on a weekly basis, but do try to do it once a month.
 All you need is a lightly dampened cloth and a delicate touch.
 Simple carefully hold the leaf to give it some support and then gently wipe or brush the dust off.

 Heat and light